-Many card games’ histories were passed down fragmentary.
-They developed over several centuries, going through many changes, branching into separate games.
+The history of most classic card games is fragmented and full of holes.
+They typically developed over the span of several decades or even centuries, going through many changes, branching into separate games.
 Often, little to nothing is known about the inventor.
 In contrast, the history of Canasta is young and well documented.

 The Rapid Global Expansion